connectrpc/connectrpc.com/docs/governance/rfc/002-go-cors-authn.md

 indicate whether web browsers should allow scripts to load resources from other domains.
 This is a common concern for single-page web applications, where the API and app are often hosted on different origins &mdash; for example, `app.acme.com` may need to call APIs hosted on `api.acme.com`.
-As part of its security model, CORS requires servers to allowlist individual request and response headers.
+As part of the CORS flow, servers must be able to list their expected HTTP request and response header keys.

-For backend-to-backend communication, the Connect runtime abstracts away protocol-specific headers.
-But to correctly configure header allowlists for CORS, server authors must first understand quite a bit of the gRPC, gRPC-Web, and Connect protocols.
+For backend-to-backend communication (where CORS isn't involved), the Connect runtime abstracts away protocol-specific headers.
+But to correctly configure CORS for browser-to-backend communication, server authors must explicitly list most of the headers used by the gRPC, gRPC-Web, and Connect protocols.
 The [resulting configuration][explicit-cors] is verbose and difficult to evolve with the underlying protocols.

 To make development of browser-facing Connect APIs easier in Go, we propose creating a small Go package of CORS helpers.
 This package will help users configure existing CORS packages (for example, [`github.com/rs/cors`][rs-cors]) without needing to explicitly list all the HTTP headers used by each RPC protocol.

 ## Authentication

 HTTP servers use a variety of authentication schemes: mutual TLS, cookies, and various types of bearer tokens are particularly common.
 Often, the authentication logic also requires some knowledge of the service schema &mdash;
 at least the name of the service and method, but sometimes more detailed information too.